 1. Understand customer movement & motivations

 Better customer experiences begin with a deep knowledge and understanding of why and how customers interact with the bank over time.
 We know that a seamless end-to-end customer journey improves a customer’s overall experience.
 But many banks still operate in silos, which means that customers are on the receiving end of a disjointed and sometimes contradictory experience.
 Take, for instance, the process for applying for a mortgage.
 The process has numerous touch points and often involves multiple channels.
 The customer can start with the call centre, which over time, evolves into a branch discussion and then moves online using a mobile app or web interface.
 For the customer, these movements represent one and the same interaction with their bank.
-The bank needs to optimize each one of these steps, so it truly is a unified experience for the customer.
+The bank needs to optimise each one of these steps, so it truly is a unified experience for the customer.

 Map out the journey